bkstephen/RaspberryPi_Car_Project/README.md

 ## Lastly connect the Raspberry pi with the bridge as shown, using the 4 "IN" pins to control the wheels and make sure you have an external power supply that gives enough voltage for the pi.
 ![Image description](https://github.com/stephenbek/RaspberryPi_Car_Project/blob/master/images/IMG_0872.JPG?raw=true)
 ![Image description](https://github.com/stephenbek/RaspberryPi_Car_Project/blob/master/images/IMG_0873.JPG?raw=true)

+## When finished using it, make sure you remove one of the baterries from the baterry pack to prevent drainage
 =======